ProjectAdam95/My-First-Blog/README.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-Click here for preview: ENTER PREVIEW WEBSITE HERE FOR WEBSITE.
+Click here for preview photos of webpage: https://imgur.com/a/IROwxSD

 ## :star2: Credit/Acknowledgment
 Adam Todorovic